-Experience: At least three years of experience in an automated financial aid office is required.
-Prior supervisory experience in financial aid or a student affairs area is preferred.
+Experience: At least three years of work experience is required; experience in an automated financial aid office is preferred.
+Supervisory experience is preferred.

 Skills: Excellent communication skills are required.
 Leadership, human resources management, problem solving, and public speaking skills are required.
-Proficiency with computers and a highly automated financial aid management system is required.
+Proficiency with computers is required.
+Knowledge and understanding of highly automated financial aid management systems are preferred.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.